hsolbrig/PyShEx/README.md

 # Python implementation of ShEx 2.0
 This package is a reasonably literal implementation of the [Shape Expressions Language 2.0](http://shex.io/shex-semantics/).
+It can parse and "execute" ShExC and ShExJ source.

+## General Layout
 The root `pyshex` package is subdivided into:

 * [shape_expressions_language](pyshex/shape_expressions_language) - implementation of the various sections in  [Shape Expressions Language 2.0](http://shex.io/shex-semantics/).
 As an example, [3.
 Terminology](http://shex.io/shex-semantics/#terminology) is implemented in [p3_terminology.py](pyshex/shape_expressions_language/p3_terminology.py), [5.2 Validation Definition](http://shex.io/shex-semantics/#validation) in [p5_2_validation_definition.py](pyshex/shape_expressions_language/p5_2_validation_definition.py), etc.